• Free shipping on all orders

 Obesity

-Stress-eating is likely to lead to over-eating, which leads to obesity.
+Stress eating is likely to lead to over-eating, which leads to obesity.
 Obesity is the excessive buildup of excess adipose tissue in your dog’s body.
-It differs from being overweight, which is when your dog weighs more than it normally should.
-That’s why you can find dogs that are obese but not overweight.
-Obesity shortens your dog’s lifespan and makes them more prone to certain diseases.
+It differs from being overweight, which is when your dog weighs more than they normally should.
+That’s why on a body condition score chart, you will see different descriptions of overweight and obese canines.
+Obesity can shorten your dog’s lifespan and make them more prone to certain diseases.

 Joint Pain and Instability

-The more your dog stress-eats, the more weight it gains.
-Over time, this excess weight will take a toll on your dog’s joints, leading to joint pain and balancing issues.
+If owners allow their dogs to develop the unhealthy habit of over-eating and becoming obese, over time, this excess weight will take a toll on the dog’s joints, leading to joint pain and balancing issues.
 It also makes them more prone to injuries and diseases like arthritis.

 sad dog